Robert Brownjohn: Later career

 The most notable work from Brownjohn's post-Bond career is probably the cover for the 1969 Rolling Stones album Let It Bleed.
 He also created moving graphics for Midland Bank and Pirelli between 1966 and 1970.
 His final piece of graphic design was a poster for the New York Peace Campaign in 1969: an ace of spades playing card is laid on a plain white background with the letters "PE" hastily scribbled to the left of it and a question mark to the right.
 Brownjohn also had a small role as a fur coat-clad heavy in Dick Clement's film Otley.

-Robert Brownjohn died from a heart attack in London on August 1, 1970, seven days shy of his 45th birthday.
+Brownjohn died from a heart attack in London on August 1, 1970, a week shy of his 45th birthday.